LabNeuroCogDevel/CircleSacTasks/readme.md

 see `docs/`

-* `docs/ccnmd 2013 application.pdf` page 66 starts the description of the two tasks
+* `docs/ccnmd 2013 application.pdf` `pg.
+66` starts the description of the two tasks